 When we were using commodity money, we could always farm or mine or produce more of the commodity to add to the money supply.
 Similarly, when we were using fiat money, the government could always mint more money to add to the money supply.
 Both these systems were inflationary.
 So if we want People Coin to be an inflationary currency as well, we need a way to make more People Coins.

-last week’s issue that gold was a good commodity to back the paper money because it is difficult to get new gold, but it is possible with some effort.
+Remember from last week's issue that gold was a good commodity to back the paper money because it is difficult to get new gold, but it is possible with some effort.
 We need this same characteristic for People Coin.
 Bearing in mind that if it can be minted too easily, it would suffer from rapid inflation, which is bad.
-We also don’t want some people to stop doing other useful work just to mint money.
+We also don't want some people to stop doing other useful work just to mint money.

 So, in People Coin, instead of the government having the power to choose who receives newly minted money, minting additional money will be tied to the work of maintaining the ledger, and whoever does that work gets the newly minted money for that group of transactions.
 This also acts as the incentive for people to want to get a copy of the ledger and become a maintainer.
 However, maintaining the transactions must require a significant amount of effort so that new coins aren’t just being minted willy nilly.